 Spencer also unilaterally change the terms and conditions of our 2006 five-year collective-bargaining agreement when he gave back a $2.13 per hour raise schedule for January 1, 2011.

-Breaking another campaign promise, Bilello was against putting the contact up to a membership ratification vote, instead he sought to only have the delegate body approve the deal in a meeting scheduled in two weeks.
+Breaking another campaign promise, Bilello was against putting the contact up to a membership ratification vote, instead he sought only delegate body approval, which approved the agreement by a vote of 60 to 26.

 Bilello also said, "History was made when our members were given the power to vote on their labor agreements for the first time ever.
 Our goal is to continue to involve members in this process by bringing you all of the most current information regarding the contracts."

 Because the "full mobility" clause represents a change to the hiring ratios (67% - 33%) mandated in a May 2009 federal court order, it will have to be approved by the court.
 The union's federal-appointed monitor, Review Officer (RO) Dennis Walsh, and the U.S. Attorney's Office must also approve the deal, which includes that the employers and District Council "must develop an appropriate compliance program."